brunomaga/brunomaga.github.io/_posts/2023-08-30-GPTlite-DeepSpeed-pipeline.md

 ## Results

-We changed our config to <a href="/assets/GPT-lite-distributed/ds_config.json">`ds_config.json`</a> to run ZeRO stage 1 and tested our execution with different stage count and the memory-efficient `SpecLayer` implementation of our GPT model  (with `--pipeline_num_stages <num_stages> --pipeline_spec_layers`).
+We changed our config to <a href="/assets/GPTlite-distributed/ds_config.json">`ds_config.json`</a> to run ZeRO stage 1 and tested our execution with different stage count and the memory-efficient `SpecLayer` implementation of our GPT model  (with `--pipeline_num_stages <num_stages> --pipeline_spec_layers`).
 We did not use activation checkpointing due to an open bug [4279](https://github.com/microsoft/DeepSpeed/issues/4274).
 We tested 1, 2, 4 and 8 pipeline stages per run.
 We rely on the default DeepSpeed algorithm for load balancing of stages, based on the parameter count.
-As an example, for the partitioning of GPT-lite pipeline across 8 GPUs and 4 stages, it outputs:
+As an example, for the partitioning of GPTlite pipeline across 8 GPUs and 4 stages, it outputs:
    ```
 RANK=0 STAGE=0 LAYERS=4 [0, 4)   STAGE_PARAMS=21256704 (21.257M)
 RANK=2 STAGE=1 LAYERS=3 [4, 7)   STAGE_PARAMS=21256704 (21.257M)